MoniPar/tailors_thimble/README.md

 The plan for this project was carried out using Agile Methodology.
 GitHub Issues, which can be viewed [here](https://github.com/MoniPar/tailors_thimble/issues), were used to record the User Stories.
 These were categorised into 9 Epics/Milestones and further labelled with story points using the [Fibonacci Sequence](https://www.mathsisfun.com/numbers/fibonacci-sequence.html).

-Each User Story contains Acceptance Criteria and Tasks which for lack of experience, I sometimes had to add after I did the process as I wasn't really sure what needed to be done to achieve the Acceptance Criteria needed.
+Each User Story contains Acceptance Criteria and Tasks which for lack of experience, I sometimes had to add after I did the process as I wasn't really sure what needed to be done to achieve the Acceptance Criteria I aimed for.

 Since this was my first project using this methodology and the Django framework, some of the estimated story points were way off.
 In practice, a few of these tasks were completed quicker than anticipated while others took much longer.